 Paul explained that kids clubs also give adults the chance to have a break, “The strong draw of the kids and teen clubs does provide time to focus on adult-only sea day activities.
 On a recent cruise, I attended a bourbon tasting.
 I didn’t realise how much I could appreciate fine bourbon and I learned a lot about the production process.
 With the generous number of samples though, I did have to take a rare midday cabin nap afterwards!”

-Dinning on delectable cuisine and sipping on tasty beverages is a popular way to enjoy time on board.
-Perhaps you’re fond of a smorgasbord and enjoy nothing more than tasting a variety of offerings, or maybe you are looking to enjoy an extra special meal with the best fine dining options, no matter what you desire, you are sure to find something to satisfy those cravings.
+Dining on delectable cuisine and sipping on tasty beverages is a popular way to enjoy time on board.
+Perhaps you’re fond of a smorgasbord and enjoy nothing more than tasting a variety of offerings or maybe you are looking to enjoy an extra special meal with the best fine dining options?
+No matter what you fancy, you are sure to find something to satisfy those cravings.

-Alice from Teacake Travels told us a sea day provides the perfect opportunity to experience new things as well as tucking into some delicious food: “There is so much going on when you’re at sea that you’ll quickly be experiencing FOMO (fear of missing out).
+Alice from Teacake Travels told us how sea days provide the opportunity to experience new things and tuck into some delicious food, “There is so much going on when you’re at sea that you’ll quickly experience FOMO (fear of missing out).